pwhb/parthenon/kindness-saga/alexandria/outline_chapters.md

 ## III. the ghost (melinoe)

-he realizes the alarm is for his weekly therapy session with his therapist, an psychology professor in the campus, his old university, Atlas University. he also realizes he's a dropout now. he sees his deceased lover on the way. he sees his therapist in a classroom. he mentions about hallucinating his lover. the therapist asks him if the library of alexandria is still burning. he shows he feels like the academic institution should be destroyed to free curiosity of the students. the therapist asks him if he's talked to anyone recently because he delete all social media apps. he answers he has no contact with anyone. suddenly he remembers he recently visited the bookstore but can't remember why. he dissociates during the session and sees his lover in the university library.
+he realizes the alarm is for his weekly therapy session with his therapist, a psychology professor in the campus, his old university, Atlas University. he also realizes he's a dropout now. he sees his deceased lover on the way. he sees his therapist in a classroom. he mentions about hallucinating his lover. the therapist asks him if the library of alexandria is still burning. he shows he feels like the academic institution should be destroyed to free curiosity of the students. the therapist asks him if he's talked to anyone recently because he delete all social media apps. he answers he has no contact with anyone. suddenly he remembers he recently visited the bookstore but can't remember why. he dissociates during the session and sees his lover in the university library.

 ---